Audio: International Album Releases - Various Artist Compilations 1962-69

 Columbia Special Products CSP 280-S (USA) - front scan by Hans Seegers

 This album is a limited edition release manufactured by Columbia Special Products for customers of Philco, a US subsidiary of the Ford Motor Company.
 (In Europe there was a different Philco, a small appliance subsidiary of the Dutch electrical company Philips.)
-Although the Dylan album illustrated on the front cover is Bob's first album Bob Dylan, Bob's contribution was actually Mr. Tambourine Man from Bringing It All Back Home.
+Although the Dylan album illustrated on the front sleeve is Bob's first album Bob Dylan, Bob's contribution was actually Mr. Tambourine Man from Bringing It All Back Home.

 Columbia Special Products CSP 280-S (USA) - rear scan by Hans Seegers